1996 United States presidential election: U.S. Taxpayers' Party nomination

-The U.S. Taxpayers Party had run its first presidential ticket in 1992, it being head by Howard Phillips who had failed to find any prominent conservative willing to take the mantle.
-In 1996 the situation ultimately proved the same, though Pat Buchanan for a time was widely speculated to be planning on bolting to the Taxpayers' Party should the expected Republican nominee, Senator Bob Dole, name a pro-choice running-mate.
+The U.S. Taxpayers' Party had run its first presidential ticket in 1992, headed by Howard Phillips, who had failed to find any prominent conservative willing to take the mantle.
+In 1996 the situation ultimately proved the same, though Pat Buchanan for a time was widely speculated to be planning on bolting to the Taxpayers' Party should the expected Republican nominee, Senator Bob Dole, name a pro-choice running mate.
 When Jack Kemp, who opposed abortion, was tapped for the position Buchanan agreed to endorse the Republican ticket.
-Again, Phillips found himself at a temporary post that was made permanent, with Herbert Titus being nominated for the Vice Presidency.
+Phillips again led the Taxpayers' ticket, with Herbert Titus nominated for the vice presidency.

 Phillips and Titus drew 182,820 votes (0.2% of the popular vote).

 General election

 Campaign

 Without meaningful primary opposition, Clinton was able to focus on the general election early, while Dole was forced to move to the right and spend his campaign reserves fighting off challengers.
 Political adviser Dick Morris urged Clinton to raise huge sums of campaign funds via soft money for an unprecedented early TV blitz of swing states promoting Clinton's agenda and record.
 As a result, Clinton could run a campaign through the summer defining his opponent as an aged conservative far from the mainstream before Dole was in a position to respond.
 Compared to the 50-year-old Clinton, then 73-year-old Dole appeared especially old and frail, as illustrated by an embarrassing fall off a stage during a campaign event in Chico, California.
 Dole further enhanced this contrast on September 18 when he made a reference to a no-hitter thrown the day before by Hideo Nomo of the "Brooklyn Dodgers", a team that had left Brooklyn for Los Angeles 38 years earlier.
 A few days later Dole would make a joke about the remark by saying, "And I'd like to congratulate the St. Louis Cardinals on winning the N.L.
 Central.
 Notice I said the St. Louis Cardinals, not the St. Louis Browns."
 (The Browns had left St. Louis after the 1954 season to become the Baltimore Orioles.)

-Dole chose to focus on Clinton as being "part of the spoiled baby boomer generation" and stating, "My generation won [World War II], and we may need to be called to service one last time."
+Dole chose to focus on Clinton (and the many Baby Boomer members of Clinton's administration) as representing a new "corps of the elite who never grew up, never did anything real, never sacrificed, never suffered and never learned."
+Dole said, "My generation won [World War II], and we may need to be called to service one last time."
 Although his message won appeal with older voters, surveys found that his age was widely held as a liability and his frequent allusions to WWII and the Great Depression in speeches and campaign ads "unappealing" to younger voters.
 To prove that he was still healthy and active, Dole released all of his medical records to the public and published photographs of himself running on a treadmill.
 After the falling incident in California, he joked that he "was trying to do that new Democratic dance, the macarena."